EESTECXanthi/Dynamic_Website/README.md

 # JobFair website 💻
 ## Description 📚
- This is the official repository for the [LC Xanthi website](https://www.eestecxanthis.gr)
+ This is the official repository for the current [LC Xanthi website](https://www.eestecxanthis.gr)
 ## Installation 💡
 Download/clone the source code
 ```